hpca-uji/PyDTNN/README.md

 ```
   PyDTNN comes with the utility ``datasets/ImageNet_converter.py`` that reads the
   preprocessed ImageNet TensorFlow training/validation files in TFRecord format
-  and converts it into NPZ format.
+  and converts them into NPZ format.

 ## Installing PyDTNN